Graduate School Policies and Procedures

 A program may also place a student on an administrative leave of absence if student is not making satisfactory academic progress in the program.
 An administrative leave of absence cannot be used in place of academic probation, but may be used simultaneously.
 The program may request that students meet certain conditions prior to returning.

 At readmission from a student-requested leave of absence or an administrative leave of absence, a program may ask students to complete any new program requirements since original application.
 During the leave period, the progression clock remains active.
-That is, students will need to complete a master's degree within six years or a doctoral degree within seven years from the original admission into the program.
+That is, students will need to complete a master's degree within six years or a doctoral degree within nine years from the original admission into the program.
 The student and program may still request an extension within the limits of the graduate school and program rules.
 Once a leave of absence has been approved by the program, the program director should notify the graduate school.
 The graduate school will work with the appropriate campus offices to put a stop on enrollment and financial aid for that student, until the time they decide to come back.
 To remove the holds, the program will need to inform the graduate school that the student has restarted the program.

 Section D: Probation and Dismissal